National Advisory Board

 Anita Yu Westly is the co-founder of the Westly Foundation.
 As an immigrant from Hong Kong, she believes strongly in helping to make sure that every child in California has an opportunity to be successful.
 The Westly Foundation believes that investing in our children paves the way for success in the future.
 The Foundation invests in nonprofit organizations that improve the quality of health care and education for children from historically marginalized communities in California, enhances opportunities and skills for youth, and supports organizations that make our communities and our state better for our families.
 The foundation firmly believes in providing an even playing field for under-served children in California.
 Prior to her philanthropy work, Anita was an executive with Portal Software and worked for Accenture, providing professional service consulting to companies such as American Express and Pacific Bell, helping these companies build large operational systems.
 In addition to her professional work, Anita serves on the advisory board of CARE (Stanford Center for Asian Health Care Research and Education) to help improve knowledge, education, and clinical care to reduce healthcare disparities among Asian communities and population.
 She was also a member of the board of directors for The Role Model Program.
 Anita holds a BS in business administration, information systems, from San Diego State University.

-Leela Stake Young, BA, MA ’03, is a senior partner at FleishmanHillard, where she leads global impact and purpose work with businesses and foundations.
-She works on pressing issues facing people and our planet, including education, environmental sustainability, responsible tech, and women’s empowerment.
-She also runs FH4Inclusion, the agency’s global award winning pro-bono initiative that has engaged more than 1,000 employees to provide 20,000 hours of service.
+Leela Stake (Young), ’03, MA ’03, is a senior partner at FleishmanHillard, where she leads the firm’s global diversity, equity and inclusion practice and purpose work.
+She has worked with more than 100 of the world’s most influential companies and organizations on pressing issues facing people and our planet.
+Under her leadership, FH4Inclusion, the agency’s global award winning pro-bono initiative, has engaged more than 1,000 employees to provide 28,000 hours of service.
 Leela was previously chair of the Global Sustainable Growth & Corporate Responsibility practice at APCO Worldwide and worked at The Asia Foundation in Bangladesh, Cambodia, India, Indonesia, Nepal, and the Philippines.
 Leela graduated from Stanford with an MA and BA with honors and distinction and helped develop Stanford’s first social entrepreneurship curriculum.
 She was awarded the Ford Fellowship in Philanthropy and the Lyons Award for Service from Stanford.
-Leela is vice chair of the board of the Conservation Corps of the North Bay and is on the Advisory Council of REDF.
+Leela is on the DE&I Taskforce for the Town of Tiburon and is on the Advisory Council of REDF.